 Service Exit

 (M) The Supplier shall detail the support and plan they will provide to the Department in case of exit from the service, for whatever reason, to enable the Department to transfer to another service, including the cost to the Department of any such support.
+Suppliers shall indicate what options are available to the Department to continue operation of the Corporate Service Solution in case of service non-performance, such as persistent levels of service availability below the KPI service threshold as described in Appendix H2.

 (M) The Supplier shall confirm that on exit of the service, for whatever reason, the Department will be provided with all of their data stored in the Corporate Services Solution as a copy of the database or in the the Department’s defined template.

 (M) The Supplier shall confirm that, in case of exit from the service, any design, configuration, development or integration work completed on behalf of the Department will either remain the intellectual property of the Department or the Department will have the right to use it in perpetuity.
+The Supplier shall include provision to reduce any final charges by the amount of unused and pre-paid call off support (as detailed in 9.8.4).

 Benchmarking: hosting

 (M) The Department requires the price for the hosting element of the service provision to be benchmarked every two years as a minimum to ensure the Department continues to benefit from a competitively priced service.
-The Supplier shall indicate that there is the option to change to an alternative provider should this be in the Department’s economic interests to do so and outline any costs that may be attributable to the Department in either benchmarking or transfer of hosting provision.
+If it is not possible to separately benchmark hosting, the Supplier shall provide the rationale as to why this is not possible.
+If the service is being provided on a ‘Software as a Service’ basis, the Supplier should indicate, what information might be available to use as a benchmark.
+If it were a requirement to swap to alternative provider after 2 years, the Supplier shall indicate whether this would be possible using exactly the same solution and if not, whether this would require be re-implementation with another solution.
+The Supplier shall also indicate comparable costs for providing the service over a 2, 3 or 5 year fixed term.

 Contract Conditions

-(D) The Supplier shall indicate that they will accept the Contract Conditions and Schedules as included in Annex 1 of the ITSIT.
+(D) The Supplier shall indicate that they will accept the Contract Conditions and Schedules as included in Annex 1 of the ITSIT as amended by the contract compliance matrix agreed during negotiations and the contract performance terms as described In Appendix H4.

-(M) The Supplier shall indicate they accept the Exclusion Threshold Clauses in the Contract Conditions and Schedules as included in Annex 1 of the ITSIT:
+(M) The Supplier shall indicate they accept the contract performance terms outlined in Appendix H and the Exclusion Threshold Clauses in the Contract Conditions and Schedules as included in Annex 1 of the ITSIT:

 19 (IPRs Indemnity);